In Greenwood fire, distant landowner's 'burnt canvas' raises questions about land management

-The Greenwood fire roaring through Superior National Forest has torched thousands of acres belonging to a North Carolina family trying to sell it for millions.
+The Greenwood fire roaring through Superior National Forest in northern Minnesota has torched thousands of acres belonging to a North Carolina family trying to sell it for millions.

-"Needless to say we'll have to make some changes to that," said Robert C. Hayes Jr., of Charlotte N.C., whose extended family owns about 12,350 acres, or 20 square miles, right at the Greenwood fire site.
-"I'm afraid to go up there because the pictures I've seen, it's just scorched."
+"Needless to say, we'll have to make some changes to that," said Robert C. Hayes Jr., of Charlotte, N.C., whose extended family owns about 12,350 acres, or 20 square miles, at the Greenwood fire site.
+"I'm afraid to go up there because the pictures I've seen.
+It's just scorched."

-The blaze, the largest of more than a dozen wildfires burning in northern Minnesota, was started by lightning and found the perfect opportunity in the drought-stricken forest already weakened by an outbreak of spruce budworm.
+The blaze, the largest of more than a dozen wildfires burning in the state's north, was started by lightning and found the perfect opportunity in the drought-stricken forest already weakened by an outbreak of spruce budworm.
 The native pest has decimated the area's balsam fir trees.
-The ferocity with which the fire's burning has other property owners — and Hayes himself — questioning whether the family did enough to prevent the woodland from becoming a tinderbox.
+The fire's ferocity has other property owners — and Hayes himself — questioning whether the family did enough to prevent the woodland from becoming a tinderbox.

-Superior National Forest is a patchwork of federal, state, county and private land — and more than half the Hayes' forest appears to be inside the fire perimeter, according to a Star Tribune analysis of property records.
-The fire now covers more than 34 square miles near Isabella, between Babbitt and Finland.
+Superior National Forest is a patchwork of federal, state, county and private land — and more than half the Hayes' forest appears to be inside the fire perimeter, a Star Tribune analysis of property records shows.
+The fire covers more than 34 square miles near Isabella, between Babbitt and Finland.

 Furtman said his cabin is on Middle McDougal Lake, adjacent to the Hayes property.
-The cabin managed to escape the flames, he said, but the fate of his other structures is uncertain.
+The flames spared the cabin, he said, but the fate of his other structures was uncertain.

 "We were evacuated a week ago … and have not been able to get back in," he said.
 "My stomach is in knots."

-Furtman said he and his wife hired people to cut down dead trees and "busted our butts" removing potential tinder, hauling out "dozens of loads" of brush.
-He estimates they've spent $2,000 on it.
+Furtman said he and his wife hired workers to cut down dead trees and "busted our butts" removing potential tinder, hauling out "dozens of loads" of brush.
+He estimates the couple spent $2,000 on the work.

 "The individual small landowners are doing everything they can, and can afford," Furtman said.
 "Has the wealthy landowner done everything he can and can afford?"